Goat’s Rue (Galega officinalis) is a very pretty plant, native to the Middle East.

 What is Goat’s Rue used for?

 Developing mammary tissue.
 Goat’s Rue stimulates the development of mammary tissue.
-It has even been used to increase breast size in non-lactating woman.
-It can even induce the growth of breast tissue in women who have had breast surgery, or plan on nursing an adopted child.
+It has even been used to increase breast size in the non-lactating woman.
+It can also induce the growth of breast tissue in women who have had breast surgery or plan on nursing an adopted child.

 Promote tissue growth in women whose breasts didn't increase during pregnancy.

-Promotes rapid natural breast milk production as Goat's Rue has galactagogue properties (promote milk flow).
+Promotes rapid natural breast milk production as Goat's Rue has galactagogue properties (encourages milk flow).

 Helps to maintain breast health during nursing and lactation.

 Lowers insulin and blood sugar levels, insulin-sensitizing.
-It has been used in diabetic patients to lower their blood sugar levels since the early 1900’s.
+It has been used in diabetic patients to reduce their blood sugar levels since the early 1900’s.

 Diuretic (it promotes the production of urine).

 Vermifuge (destroy or expel intestinal worms).